UI automation carries the load

 Health check first, then gaps closed bottom-up in your repo.
 Manual regression shrinks from days to minutes, and legacy gets a safety net before you modernize it.

-Open doors at existing clients with the fixed-fee gap report, win new test-automation work with outcome pricing, and deliver with our agents behind your team.
+Open doors at existing clients with the read-only gap report, win new test-automation work on outcomes, and deliver with our agents behind your team.

 Working together